-The grade In Progress (IPG) is given for all thesis, residency, advanced reading, independent study, internship/practicum, and dissertation research courses until the coursework is completed.
-Upon satisfactory completion, the grade is entered by the Instructor and 'IPG' no longer remains on the transcript.
-'IPG' cannot be given for regular, semester-length courses.
+The grade In Progress (IPG) is given for all thesis, residency, advanced reading, independent study, or internship/practicum until the semester's coursework is completed.
+Upon satisfactory completion, the grade is entered by the instructor and IPG no longer remains on the transcript.
+IPG cannot be given for regular, semester-length courses.